Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - Returns: `{Promise<ZCFMint>}`

-Creates a synchronous Zoe mint, allowing users to mint and reallocate digital assets synchronously instead of importing and using ERTP-based `mints`.
+Creates a synchronous Zoe mint, allowing users to mint and reallocate digital assets synchronously instead of relying on an asynchronous `mint`.

 **Important**: `ZCFMints` do **not** have the same methods as an ERTP `mint`.
 Do not try to use ERTP methods on a `ZCFMint`.